raverside/electrocore/README.md

 Hosted version is available [here](http://electrocore.ga/) (It's hosted on a very slow server so keep that in mind).

+Only tested on 4k resolution, I'll make the layout responsive when I have some spare time.

 I spent 6 days total working on this entirely on my own.